Oyelowo/coding_practice/docker-udemy/commands.md

 # if using another file name e.g Dockerfile.dev, you need to use the .f flag
 `docker build -f Dockerfile.dev .`

+NB: since npm install will be run in docker container, one needs to delete local node_module folder to prevent copying that also into docker container directory

 # Dockerfile - Making custom image
 has some files in it which specifies how our program behaves.